Irwin1985/WaicLang/README.md

 # WaicLang
-Writing an interpreter in C -- A step by step guide
+Writing an interpreter in C -- First Chapter

 WARNING: this project is an implementation from the original: https://interpreterbook.com/